 Dr. Weiner created and directed Columbine Psychiatric Center Eating Disorders Program from 1988-1992, Bethesda Eating Disorder Program from 1992-1998 and Eating Disorder Center of Denver from 2001-2007.
 Eating Recovery Center was established October 2008 in Denver, Colorado as a joint effort with colleague Dr. Emmett Bishop.

 Dr. Weiner is Associate Clinical Professor of Psychiatry at the University Of Colorado School Of Medicine and has received the prestigious Gold Apple Teaching Award from the medical school and The Best Teacher Award from the Psychiatric Residency Training Program (2007).
 He has been named a Fellow of the Academy of Eating Disorders, a Distinguished Fellow of the American Psychiatric Association, and received the National Eating Disorders Award (2006) for co-founding the Eating Disorders Foundation in Colorado.
 A dedicated clinician and teacher, Dr. Weiner has co-authored numerous articles on eating disorders.

 Chief Science Officer

-Dr. Craig Johnson has been a leader in the field of Eating Disorders for more than 30 years.
+Dr. Craig Johnson has been a leader in the field of Eating Disorders for more than 35 years.
 He is the Chief Science Officer and Director of the Family Institute for Eating Recovery Center in Denver, Colorado.
-He is a Clinical Professor of Psychiatry at the University of Oklahoma Medical School and has formerly held faculty appointments at Yale, University of Chicago and Northwestern University Medical Schools.
-He was the Founding Editor of the International Journal of Eating Disorders, Co-Founder of the International Conference of Eating Disorders, Founder of the Academy for Eating Disorders and the Eating Disorders Research Society.
-He is also Past President of the National Eating Disorders Association (NEDA).
+He is a Clinical Professor of Psychiatry at the University of Oklahoma Medical School and has formerly held faculty appointments at Yale University Medical School, University of Chicago Pritzker School of Medicine and Northwestern University Feinberg Medical School.
+He was the Founding Editor of the International Journal of Eating Disorders, Co-Founder of the International Conference of Eating Disorders, Founder of the Academy for Eating Disorders (AED), Founding Member of the Eating Disorders Research Society, and Co-Founder and past President of the National Eating Disorders Association (NEDA).
 He has been a National Institute of Mental Health (NIMH) funded researcher for over 15 years and has authored over 80 research articles and three books.
 He has received distinguished contribution awards from AED, International Association of Eating Disorder Professionals (iAEDP), NEDA, National Association of Anorexia Nervosa and Associated Disorders (ANAD), and the American Red Cross.
 NEDA also honored Dr. Johnson by creating the Craig Johnson Award for Clinical Excellence and Training, which is awarded annually.